 So when will the 9/11 case go to trial, anyway?

 As part of our work on a chapter for an upcoming book on Madisonian thought and contemporary public policy, Ben and I wrote this piece for Security States about James Madison's vacillations on executive power and security issues---first as Founder, then as opposition leader, and then as President.
 Lawfare readers might remember that last year, we wrote a book chapter entitled "

 What do software users have in common with Mary Mallon, better known today as Typhoid Mary?
 A lot---and that's why we shouldn't be leaving the quality of code in the hands of the market.
 Confused?
-Connect the rest of the dots over at Security States, where we've just published the latest installment in our series on what it would take to hold software makers liable for the insecurity of their products.

 Over at The New Republic’s Security States blog, I have a new essay up entitled, “Courts Influence National Security Without Doing a Single Thing.”
 It begins:

 One of the most persistent fights in the national security arena since the September 11 attacks has been about the proper allocation of power between two branches of government: the Executive and the courts.

 Over at TNR's Security States, Matt and I have a new piece about international calls to ban autonomous weapon systems.
 It begins like this:

 What if armed drones were not just piloted remotely by humans in far-away bunkers, but they were programmed under certain circumstances to select and fire at some targets entirely on their own?
 This may sound like science fiction, and deployment of such systems is, indeed, far off.

 Via the New Republic's Security States blog, I have a new essay up on last week's Ninth Circuit decision in Hamad, and how it's part of the larger pattern of judicial hostility to damages suits in counterterrorism cases--not on the merits, but on an ever-increasing range of non-substantive g